Federated Domain Generalization: A Survey: Methodologies: A Survey

-Li \textit{et al.} \cite{li2021model} proposed the MOON (model-contrastive federated learning) framework that leverages model-level contrastive learning to reduce the distance between global and local features and improve the performance of FL, surpassing other state-of-the-art algorithms.
+Li \textit{et al.} \cite{li2021model} proposed the MOON (model-contrastive federated learning) framework that leverages model-level contrastive learning to bridge the gap between global and local features and improve the performance of FL, surpassing other state-of-the-art algorithms.
 As an extension of \cite{li2021model}, an improved contrastive loss \cite{guo2022feddebias} is utilized by considering the projected features of pseudo-data as positive pairs and incorporating the projected local feature of both pseudo-data and local data as negative pairs.
-To enhance model invariance across domains, an alignment loss is deployed between the original sample and its hallucinated counterpart using a negative-free contrastive loss \cite{xu2023federated} at the logit level.
-In response to the under-explored issues of data heterogeneity and class imbalance in federated learning, a novel privacy-preserving framework called FedIIC \cite{wu2022federated} is proposed, which effectively calibrates deep models to address imbalanced training using intra-client and inter-client contrastive learning techniques, achieving superior performance in both realistic and existing scenarios.
-Tan \textit{et al.} \cite{tan2022federated} proposed a lightweight framework called FedPCL (Federated Prototype-wise Contrastive Learning), enabling clients to jointly learn by fusing representations from multiple pre-trained models, improving each client's ability to leverage class-relevant information in a personalized manner while maintaining compact shared knowledge for efficient communication.
+To enhance model invariance across domains, an alignment loss is deployed between the original sample and its hallucinated counterpart using a negative-free contrastive loss \cite{xu2023federated} at the logit level. \hlyellow{To tackle the underexplored issues of data heterogeneity and class imbalance in FL, a novel privacy-preserving framework, FedIIC\mbox{\cite{wu2022federated}}, has been proposed.
+This framework adeptly calibrates deep models to tackle imbalanced training through the use of intra-client and inter-client contrastive learning techniques, resulting in superior performance across both realistic and established scenarios.} Tan \textit{et al.} \cite{tan2022federated} proposed a lightweight framework called FedPCL (Federated Prototype-wise Contrastive Learning), enabling clients to jointly learn by fusing representations from multiple pre-trained models, improving each client's ability to leverage class-relevant information in a personalized manner while maintaining compact shared knowledge for efficient communication. \hlyellow{Liu \textit{et al.}\mbox{\cite{liu2023fedcl}} introduced a Federated Contrastive Learning (FedCL) approach that integrated contrastive learning with FL to enhance model generalization across heterogeneous medical data, demonstrating superior performance in medical image classification.}

 To sum up, this approach helps to align the representations of different domains, reducing the domain shift and enhancing the model's ability to generalize across diverse domains.